fsobral/pack-u/README.md

 We can see that the red items are not packed into the larger containers.
 On the other hand, the other items (for example, the purple ones) were packed into both containers.
+We also can see that there is no small container (which has *id* 1) with only purple and blue items (which have *id* 0).

 ## Solver configuration